 In contrast to past Tayloristic office designs aimed at increasing efficiency by reducing costs or “waste,” the managers of knowledge workers can opt for an “enrichment” approach that seeks to boost productivity by motivating employees to outperform.
 But employees are almost never consulted on their preferences for the office design, even if the new design is intended to enrich their worklife.

 Perhaps the best approach is simply to experiment with different design elements and perspectives, and observe what works best for different types of teams.
 Offices can be designed to fit the specific needs of specific employees, combining different closed- and open-office features depending on context.
 As Harvard’s Ethan Bernstein suggests, “let the experiments proliferate, and let the people who are working in the spaces feel ownership over them, because without that collective and rapid experimentation, we are not going to get better workspaces.”

-When running these experiments, one should keep in mind that the purpose of transparency should be to encourage not only fairness, but justice.
+When running these experiments, one should keep in mind that the purpose of transparency should be to encourage justice.
+Bad behavior should always be punished and shamed; but that requires that bad behavior be visible.
+Transparency in the built environment, in formal structures, and in the company culture can help promote a dynamic labor system, where nobody ever rests on their laurels.
 Companies benefit from structures that empower the competent and make them even more productive, while getting rid of toxic employees (including tyrannical managers) by exposing them to the light of day.
-Transparency in the built environment, in formal structures, and in the company culture can help promote a dynamic labor system, where some people rise, others fall, and nobody ever rests on their laurels.

 Learn to take a hit: escaping the tyranny of hierarchies